raspberrypi/documentation/configuration/device-tree.md

 * Applying or removing some overlays may cause unexpected behaviour, so it should be done with caution.
 This is one of the reasons it requires `sudo`.

 * Unloading the overlay for an ALSA card can stall if something is actively using ALSA - the LXPanel volume slider plugin demonstrates this effect.
-To enable overlays for sound cards to be removed, the `lxpanelctl` utility has been given two new options -- `alsastop` and `alsastart` -- and these are called from the auxilliary scripts dtoverlay-pre and dtoverlay-post before and after overlays are loaded or unloaded, respectively.
+To enable overlays for sound cards to be removed, the `lxpanelctl` utility has been given two new options -- `alsastop` and `alsastart` -- and these are called from the auxiliary scripts dtoverlay-pre and dtoverlay-post before and after overlays are loaded or unloaded, respectively.

 * Removing an overlay will not cause a loaded module to be unloaded, but it may cause the reference count of some modules to drop to zero.
 Running `rmmod -a` twice will cause unused modules to be unloaded.